fedorrik/stv_chm13/README.md

 Config: insert path to dir with program into stv.sh and scripts/mons2hors.py
 ___

+Version 8

+Changes:

+• Cut before (after for "-" strand) hybrids which begin (end for "-" strand) with mon 1 (e.g. S2C2H1L.1-2_1/3_4 --> S2C2H1L.1-2; S2C2H1L.1/3_4)

+• Cut after (before for "-" strand) hybrids which end (begin for "-" strand) with max mon

+• Updates in monomeric track for cen2, cen11, cen18, cen21

+___

+Files:

+• t2t-chm13.v1.0-AS-SF-HORs-annotation-HMMs_280521.bed - monomeric track

+• cenAnnotation_live.bed - coordinates of live HOR domain derived from file t2t_cenAnnotation.v2.021921.bed

+• stv8.bed - resulting file which can be put in the browser

+• stv_row.bed - same as stv8.bed but doesn't contain stv numbering, colors, the first description line

+• stats.tsv - contains the number of each stv in each chr
+___

 Method description:

 • The StV track was derived from the AS HOR annotation track (HOR-track; AS_HOR_Annot.bed) by using python scripts.
 The HOR-track shows the coordinates of every monomer in the assembly and its name which indicates to which HOR the monomer belongs and what is the number of this monomer in a HOR (defined as a standard master HOR with a fixed cyclic shift, see the HOR-track description and Uralsky 2019).
 So, each array is identified by a HOR name (e.g. S3CXH1L for the live array of the X chromosome) and each monomer by its number (e.g. S3CXH1L.1 for monomer #1 of the HOR).
 Hybrid monomers are indicated with a “/” (e.g. S2C8H1L.4/7, where the first part of the monomer is S2C8H1L.4 and the second is S2C8H1L.4/7).